.

 At home:

-1. Choose an ancestor ritual and communicate your choice (at least two weeks before the appointment);
+2. Choose an ancestor constellation and communicate your choice (at least one week before the appointment);

 During the appointment: